tarantool/doc/doc/reference/reference_lua/box_iproto.rst

 API reference
 -------------

-The table lists all available members and functions of the submodule:
+The table lists all available functions and data of the submodule:

 ..  container:: table